deweysasser/ecs-cluster-manager/README.md

 services that this service is also updating, CF will wedge itself with "service will not stabilize".

-To get out of this situation, wait for CF to timeout (by default -- hours), then trigger a rollback.
-When that fails, you can then trigger another rollback but specify skipping the problematical service.
+To work around this issue, stop the cluster manager service during cloudformation updates.
+(If you have cluster-manager defined in cloudformation it will restore it as part of the update).

-I recommend giving your cloudformation stacks a shorter timeout to make this problem less painful.
+Alternatively, for all managed services, you can removed the `DesiredCount` parameter.
+Note that doing this provides a bootstrap problem as `DesiredCount` is required when creating a new service.

-Alternatively, do *NOT* use cloudformation for services managed by this manager.
-Cloudformation has a rather static bias.
+If you do manage to wedge cloudformation, simply turn off the cluster-manager service until the update completes.
+If you cannot do that or for some reason it does not work, wait for CF to timeout (by default -- hours) or cancel the update, then trigger a rollback.
+If this fails, you can then trigger another rollback but specify skipping the problematical service.

 ## Example cluster service